Information for Presenters

 Clyde Jones Award – separated into two separate categories for undergraduate and graduate students, this is for the best poster presentation pertaining to molecular biology, evolution, and systematics

-Judging of the presentations, by a committee of TSM members, is based on the quality of the science (e.g., methods, design, interpretation) and of the presentation (e.g., oral presentation, visual aids, handling of questions).
-Visual aid media available for oral presentations include a PC laptop for running MS PowerPoint presentations.
-Award winners will be announced during the Saturday evening banquet.
+Judging of the presentations, by a committee of TSM members, is based on the quality of the science (e.g., methods, design, interpretation) and of the presentation (e.g., oral presentation, visual aids, handling of questions), however, this does not include "production value" of recorded talks.
 Students are not eligible to receive the same award more than once.